carlipa/aurora-graphql/README.md

 ### GraphQL - Relay

-The goal of this library is to provide an easy and fast way to create a `GraphQL`, `Relay` compliant server, which can serve multiple different projects that define their data structure with a JSON.
+The goal of this library is to provide an easy and fast way to create a `GraphQL`, `Relay` compliant server, that can serve multiple projects.

 ### Express Middleware